 The study had a few limitations that may affect the interpretation and generalizability of its findings.
 Firstly, the sample size and scope were confined to a particular group of schools and teachers in Thimphu Thromde, which might not represent the wider educational landscape.
 Moreover, the data was largely based on self-reported surveys and interviews from teachers, which can sometimes lead to personal biases or social desirability effects.
 Lastly, the study didn’t incorporate any longitudinal data, making it tough to evaluate the long-term effects of walk-in observations on both teacher performance and student outcomes.

-RECOMMENDATION
+8. RECOMMENDATIONS

 To make walk-in observations more effective, it's important to create a structured framework that outlines clear goals, uses standardized rubrics, and establishes consistent feedback protocols.
 Training observers through professional development is key to ensuring they have the right pedagogical skills and subject knowledge.
 Improving feedback mechanisms by offering timely, constructive, and actionable insights, along with follow-up support, can really help foster ongoing improvement.